Unlike many workshops - WE'RE DIFFERENT...

 "What ability is required and how do I join a workshop?"

-The age limit for these workshops is 18 years and older
+The minimum age for attendees of the workshop is 18 years old

 FIDDLE - players should be able to play scales in B Flat though to E

 and feel comfortable playing reels and jigs at 110 bpm or slow ceilidh dance speed.

 GUITAR - The ability range is broad with many techniques to learn.